Fallbrook Union High School

 Fallbrook Union High School (also referred to as FUHS, Fallbrook High School and FHS) is a public high school located in the rural community of Fallbrook, California.
 It is a part of the Fallbrook Union High School District.
 Established in 1893, FUHS is the second-oldest high school in San Diego County.
 The school teaches students in grades 9 through 12.

-Its boundary includes areas of Marine Corps Base Camp Pendleton.

 Sports

 Fallbrook Union High School competes in the Avocado League and in Division III CIF.
 In 1986 and 2000 the varsity football team won CIF championships.

 The school also competes in the boys' sports of baseball, basketball, cross country, football, golf, lacrosse, rugby, soccer, swimming, tennis, track, volleyball, water polo, and wrestling, as well as competing in the girls' sports of basketball, cross country, field hockey, golf, gymnastics, lacrosse, rugby, soccer, softball, swimming, tennis, track, volleyball, and water polo.
 Fallbrook's girls' rugby U-18 team have been high school national champions five times: 2011, 2012, 2013, 2014, and 2015.